rust-lang/rust-forge/conventions.md

 example, the `RefCell` type requires that `borrow_mut` not be called until all existing borrows have been relinquished.

-#### For contract violations, fail the task.
+#### For contract violations, panic.

 A contract violation is always a bug, and for bugs we follow the Erlang philosophy of "let it crash": we assume that software *will* have bugs, and we design coarse-grained task boundaries to report, and perhaps recover, from these bugs.

 ##### Contract design